mdlayher/mdlayher.com/content/blog/cthulhu-organizing-go-code-in-a-scalable-repo.md

 +++
 date = "2017-10-10T08:00:00+00:00"
-title = "Cthulhu: Organizing Go Code in a Scalable Repo" subtitle = "Lessons learned while working with DigitalOcean’s monolithic Go code repository, cthulhu."
+title = "Cthulhu: Organizing Go Code in a Scalable Repo" subtitle = "Lessons learned while working with DigitalOcean's monolithic Go code repository, cthulhu."
 +++

 > This post is hosted on the DigitalOcean blog, and this page exists only to